Singular-Genomics/singular-demux/README.md

 ##### Sample Sheet

-Information about the sample(s) to demultiplex as well as command line options are specified within a Sample Sheet.
+Information about the sample(s) to demultiplex is specified within a Sample Sheet.
+Command line options for demultiplexing may also be passed via the Sample Sheet.

 ###### Specifying Demultiplexing Command Line Options